MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ##### [v1](#tab/v1)

-v1 requires sending an Access Token URL.
-The UI in Partner Center covers the access token.
+v1 requires sending an access token.<!-- todo: to an access token URL?  an access token that's provided by/at an access token URL? -->  The Partner Center UI shows the access token URL.<!-- todo: define/relate "access token URL" vs. "access token" -->

 v1 uses Secrets.
 The UI in Partner Center covers Secrets.